 The claimed invention in Alza Corp. v.
-Mylan Laboratories, Inc., 464 F.3d 1286, 80 USPQ2d 1001 (Fed.
+Mylan Labs., Inc., 464 F.3d 1286, 80 USPQ2d 1001 (Fed.
 Cir.
 2006) was drawn to sustained-release formulations of the drug oxybutynin in which the drug is released at a specified rate over a 24-hour period.
 Oxybutynin was known to be highly water-soluble, and the specification had pointed out that development of sustained-release formulations of such drugs presented particular problems.

 A prior art patent to Morella had taught sustained-release compositions of highly water-soluble drugs, as exemplified by a sustained-release formulation of morphine.
 Morella had also identified oxybutynin as belonging to the class of highly water-soluble drugs.
 The Baichwal prior art patent had taught a sustained-release formulation of oxybutynin that had a different release rate than the claimed invention.
 Finally, the Wong prior art patent had taught a generally applicable method for delivery of drugs over a 24-hour period.
 Although Wong mentioned applicability of the disclosed method to several categories of drugs to which oxybutynin belonged, Wong did not specifically mention its applicability to oxybutynin.